hyperium/tonic/examples/routeguide-tutorial.md

 ```

 **Note**: The token passed to the `include_proto` macro (in our case "routeguide") is the name of
-the package declared in in our `.proto` file, not a filename, e.g "routeguide.rs".
+the package declared in our `.proto` file, not a filename, e.g "routeguide.rs".

 With this in place, we can stub out our service implementation: